 MEDICAL EXAMINER RULE: Effective Date May 21, 2014

 In 2008, the FMCSA proposed a rule that would require individuals who administer medical exams for commercial drivers to be trained, tested and certified to a national standard.
 Additionally, a National Registry of Certified Medical Examiners (NRCME) would be created in order to track qualified medical professionals.
 This rule was developed in order to improve the medical oversight of commercial drivers as well as prevent commercial vehicle-related crashes, injuries and fatalities.

-As of Jan.
-30, 2014, all commercial driver license (CDL) holders in the U.S. must self-certify (formally disclose) to the State Licensing Agency (DMV) what type of work he or she does, using one of the following four categories:
+As of January 30, 2014, all CDL holders in the U.S. must self-certify (formally disclose) to the State Licensing Agency (DMV) what type of work he or she does, using one of the following four categories:

 - Excepted Interstate: Driver is engaged in interstate commerce and does not have to meet the DOT medical card requirements

 - Non-Excepted Intrastate: Driver is engaged in intrastate commerce and must meet state driver qualification requirements